Barra de Potosí’s Young Champions of Nature Program

 How could we say no to that!

-The plan includes creating signage, clean ups, reducing plastic use in the village and raising awareness among residents and visitors.
+The plan included creating signage, clean ups, reducing plastic use in the village and raising awareness among residents and visitors.

-Inspired by last year’s trip to Baja and the mangrove nursery project we visited, Avi has also spearheaded an ambitious effort to plant 700 endangered mangrove seedlings with the kids over the next 6 months, as well!
+Inspired by last year’s trip to Baja and the mangrove nursery project we visited, Avi also spearheaded an ambitious effort to plant 700 endangered mangrove seedlings with the kids in next 6 months, as well!

-Please help Avi and the children of Barra de Potosí to restore our endangered lagoon and make Barra de Potosí the sparkling natural wonderland it was meant to be with a tax-deductible donation to our project.
+Please help our team and the children of Barra de Potosí to restore our endangered lagoon and make Barra de Potosí the sparkling natural wonderland it was meant to be with a tax-deductible donation to our project.